ibruceprasad/weatherforecast-azurefunctions/readme.md

 This project has three following Azure Functions <br><br>
 `1.
 Register` : This is triggered by a Http POST request and enables adding an entry to the Register table for the place name provided as a route parameter.<br>
 `2.
 Process`  : This function is triggered by an Azure Timer and retrieves weather data from a third-party API for the places listed in the Register table.
-The received weather data is then updated in the Data field of the Register table
+The received weather data is then updated in the Data field of the Register table<br>
 `3.
 Query`    : This is triggered by an HTTP GET request with a place name as a query parameter and retrieves the weather data for the specified place from the Data field in the Register table.
 ## How it works